MichielVanderhoydonck/blog/content/pages/about.md

 ## Hello friend

 How nice of you to visit my digital spot.
-Feel free to join me on my mad ventures!
+Feel free to join me on my `mad ventures`!

+## Reach out

+Should you notice an error in any blogs or want to suggest something feel free to reach out to me@`the domain you're currently visiting ;)`.

 ## Resume